Nothrotheriidae: Evolution

-During the late Miocene and Pliocene, the sloth genus Thalassocnus of the west coast of South America became adapted to a shallow-water marine lifestyle.
+It has been proposed that the progressive increase in body sizes among nothrotheriids over their evolution is related to their increasingly terrestrial habits and lifestyles.
+During the Late Miocene and Pliocene, the sloth genus Thalassocnus of the west coast of South America became adapted to a shallow-water marine lifestyle.
 However, the family placement of Thalassocnus has been disputed; while long considered a nothrotheriid, one 2017 analysis moves it to Megatheriidae, while another retains it in a basal position within Nothrotheriidae.

 The only known nothrotheriid in North America was Nothrotheriops, which appeared at the beginning of the Pleistocene, about 2.6 Ma ago.
 Nothrotherium reached Mexico (Nuevo Leon) by the late Pleistocene.